tytydraco/yessleep/out/I_know_why_the_caged_bird_kills.md

 “Can you believe we’re back here?”
 I ask the wallpaper to my left as I sit down on the other end of the private room.

-“I’m surprised you seem to remember as much as you do,” Robin’s voice is weak, but so uniquely hers I want to cry.
+“I’m surprised you seem to remember it at all,” Robin’s voice is weak, but so uniquely hers I want to cry.
 Ever heard a voice that feels like home?
 Not the damaged home you grew up in, but the fantasy one you escaped to when things got rough?
 That’s what it’s like.
 God, how I’ve missed her.

 “I remember everyone telling me something was wrong with mom’s head, which was why she couldn’t come home with us.
 Why she had to stay at this awful place.
 And then she disappeared and all talk of her was forbidden, so I still don’t know what the hell that was about.
 Especially given what we know about dad now.”